-These days, I leave the Jigg’s dinner to my mom (so good) and usually opt to roast or mash veggies when I’m preparing myself.
+These days, I leave the Jiggs Dinner to my mom (so good) and usually simply roast or mash veggies when I’m preparing myself.

-Or maybe you will be when you taste this delish parsnip mash 😉
+Or maybe you will be when you taste this delicious parsnip mash!

-How to Cook Parsnips & Make The Mash
+How To Cook Parsnips and Make the Mash

-Cooking parsnips is easy peasy…basically they’re prepared in a way like you could with regular mash.
+Cooking parsnips is easy.
+Basically, they’re prepared much like you would prepare regular mash.

-- Place in a large pot of water and bring to boil.
-Cook until tender.
+- Place the parsnip chunks into a large pot of water, bring to boil and cook until they’re tender.

-- Add melted butter, cream, salt and chives.
+- Add melted butter, cream, chives and salt and mash again.

-How Do Mashed Parsnips Compare to Mashed Potato?
+How Do Mashed Parsnips Compare to Mashed Potatoes?